 Figure 10.
 Maximum arm sway when standing upright and operating the 3D head pointer.

-The comparison results showed that the maximum arm sway was found to be greater with a 3D head pointer.
-However, the Wilcoxon signed-rank-sum test did not show any significant difference in these two conditions (N = 6, p < 0.1), suggesting that the proposed method allows a user to continue performing regular arm motion, while performing according to the instruction indication.
+The comparison results demonstrated that the maximum arm sway was greater with a 3D head pointer.
+However, the Wilcoxon signed-rank test did not show any significant difference between the two conditions (N = 6, p < 0.1), suggesting that the proposed method allows a user to continue performing regular arm movements while following the instructions.
 Because the proposed method requires visibility of the target space for performing tasks with SRL, multitasking is sometimes impossible, and interruption of the task being performed by the user is unavoidable.
-However, if the operator’s hand position can be maintained while using the 3D head pointer, the interrupted task can be resumed quickly after instructions to the SRL; this is significantly more efficient than performing the two tasks separately.
+However, if the operator’s hand position can be maintained while using the 3D head pointer, the interrupted task can be resumed quickly following instructions to the SRL; this is significantly more efficient than performing the two tasks separately.

-Differences in Indication Error with and without IDF
+Differences in indication error with and without IDF

-We conducted the experiment under conditions (a) and (g) for the 6 members of group 2 and measured the instruction errors of the 3D head pointer and the depth-only instruction errors of head bobbing.
+We conducted the experiment under conditions (a) and (g) for the six members of group 2 and measured the instruction errors of the 3D head pointer and the depth-only instruction errors for head bobbing.
 The results are shown in Figures 11 and 12, respectively.
-The use of IDF reduced the average instruction error by approximately 77.6 % for the depth instruction by head bobbing and approximately 67.0 % for total error in three axes (x, y, z).
-Additionally, a significant difference was observed between the two conditions with and without IDF in the case of the Wilcoxon signed-rank-sum test (n = 6, p < 0.05).
-Therefore, it was confirmed that the introduction of the IDF greatly improved the accuracy and demonstrated its usefulness.
-Nevertheless, it is still necessary to verify whether the accuracy can be further improved with additional fine-tuning of the parameters related to the magnification change ratio.
+The use of IDF reduced the average instruction error by approximately 77.6 % for the depth instruction by head bobbing and approximately 67.0 % for total error in the three axes (x, y, z).
+Additionally, a significant difference was observed between the two conditions with and without IDF in the case of the Wilcoxon signed-rank test (n = 6, p < 0.05).
+It was therefore confirmed that the introduction of the IDF greatly improved the accuracy and demonstrated its usefulness.
+Nevertheless, it is still necessary to verify whether the accuracy can be further improved with the additional fine-tuning of the parameters related to the magnification change ratio.